Adam Starchild

-Adam Aristotle Starchild (born Malcolm Willis McConahy; 20 September 1946 – 22 September 2006) was a financial consultant, convicted fraudster, key figure in the "perpetual traveler" movement, and prolific author of books relating to investment, taxation, and the "offshore" world.
+Adam Aristotle Starchild (born Malcolm Willis McConahy; 20 September 1946 – 22 September 2006) was an American-born financial consultant, author, and a convicted fraudster and sex offender.
+He was associated with the “perpetual traveler” movement and wrote extensively on "offshore finance," taxation, and international investment strategies.

+Starchild was convicted of fraud-related offenses in the United States in the late 1960s and in both the United Kingdom and the United States in subsequent decades.
+He also had convictions in the United States involving the possession and distribution of sexual material concerning minors.
+He was removed from a leadership role in his youth following allegations of inappropriate conduct with minors, and was also linked in reporting to the North Fox Island scandal in the mid-1970s.

 Early life

 Malcolm Willis McConahy was born in Minnesota on 20 September 1946.
 Little is known of his youth, but he later changed his name to Adam Aristotle Starchild, explaining on his website that Starchild was "a common Plains Cree name, found in usage across western Canada", indicating that he might have been of Native American descent.
 He claimed to be a former chairman of the Confederation of American Indians.

 Scouting

 Between February and July 1965, McConahy was an assistant scout master with Troop 27 in Minneapolis, a troop sponsored by Plymouth Congregational Church of that city, but was suspended after admitting homosexual interest in boys in the troop.
 Scouting records state that his personal and family church relationship was with Joyce Methodist Church.
 At the time, he was operating a travel business in Minneapolis.

 In July 1965, McConahy was arrested in Wisconsin for circulating pornographic material.
 He was travelling to New York to take up residence there and was in the company of four boys to whom he had given money.

 In 1966, he moved to Milwaukee, where he applied in February to be a college reserve scouter.
 His application stated that he was studying at Blackstone School of Law, to graduate in December 1968.
 The application was rejected by the National Council of the Boy Scouts of America, who were aware of his scouting background in Minneapolis.
 In 1967, he was convicted of possessing obscene literature and contributing to the delinquency of a minor.
 In 1968 he was arrested for his involvement with a 16-year-old.